-In 2003, cash provided by financing activities was \$109.7 million reflecting new debt issuances of \$150.0 million, partially offset by offering costs of \$4.5 million and long-term debt and capital lease payments of \$36.4 million.
-On March 21, 2003, we completed the private placement of \$150 million of floating rate senior convertible notes due 2023.
+During the first six months of 2003, cash provided by financing activities was \$169.3 million, reflecting new debt issuances of \$215.0 million, partially offset by offering costs of \$4.7 million and long-term debt and capital lease payments of \$42.2 million.
+During the second quarter of 2003, Alaska issued \$65.0 million of debt secured by flight equipment, having interest rates that vary with LIBOR and payment terms of 15 years.
+On March 21, 2003, we completed the private placement of \$150 million of floating rate senior convertible notes due in 2023.
 The private placement was conducted pursuant to Rule 144A of the Securities Act of 1933, as amended.
-Net proceeds from the offering were \$145.5 million, of which \$22.3 million is restricted to collateralize three years worth of interest payments and is reported as restricted cash (\$4.3 million recorded in prepaid expenses and other assets and \$18.0 million in other assets) in the Consolidated Balance Sheet as of March 31, 2003.
+On July 18, 2003, we filed our Registration Statement on Form S-1 to register the resale of these convertible notes.
+Net proceeds from the offering were \$145.3 million, of which \$20.9 million is restricted to collateralize three years worth of interest payments and is reported as restricted cash (\$6.2 million recorded in prepaid expenses and other current assets and \$14.7 million in other assets) in our Consolidated Balance Sheet as of June 30, 2003.
+See Note 7, in the Notes to Consolidated Financial Statements(unaudited)for the six months ended June 30, 2003 for additional discussion of this offering transaction.